8 April 2026

 • Linux: $XDG_DATA_HOME/Hytale/install/release/package/game/latest

-Copy the Server folder and Assets.zip to the folder you want to run your server from.
+Copy the Server folder and Assets.zip into whatever folder you want to run your server from.

 Starting the server (example)